encoredev/encore/docs/observability/tracing.md

 ---
 seotitle: Distributed Tracing helps you understand your app
 seodesc: See how to use distributed tracing in your backend application, across multiple services, using Encore.
-title: Tracing
+title: Distributed Tracing
+subtitle: Track requests across your application and infrastructure
 ---

-When building a distributed system, or any backend really, it can be difficult to understand what your code is doing, or what’s going on in general.
+Distributed systems often have many moving parts, making it it difficult to understand what your code is doing and finding the root-cause to bugs.
 That’s where Tracing comes in.
 If you haven’t seen it before, it may just about change your life.

+Tracing is a revolutionary way to gain insight into what your applications is doing.
+It works by capturing the series of events as they occur during the execution of your code (a “trace”).
+This works by propagating a trace id between all individual systems, then corralating and joining the information together to present a unified picture of what happened end-to-end.

+As opposed to the labor intensive instrumentation you'd normally need to go through to use tracing, Encore automatically captures traces for your entire application – in all environments.

+You view traces in the [local development dashboard](./dev-dash) and in the [Encore web platform](https://app.encore.dev) for Production and other environments.

 <video autoPlay playsInline loop controls muted className="w-full h-full">
 	<source src="/assets/docs/dtracing.mp4" className="w-full h-full" type="video/mp4" />
 </video>

-Tracing is a revolutionary way to gain insight into what applications and distributed systems are doing, by capturing the series of events as they occur during the execution of your code (a “trace”).
-A trace id is propagated between all the systems so that when the trace information is sent off to a server for analysis, they can be correlated and joined together to present a unified picture of what happened.

-Implementing tracing is a ton of work.
-It involves instrumenting each and every part of your application, propagating trace IDs.
-It also reduces performance so it’s not running on every request.
-It’s complicated to set up so you typically only do it for production.

-In practice these downsides lead to tracing falling short of realizing its full potential as a revolutionary way to debug backend applications.
-No more — Encore solves all of them.

-* Encore automatically traces your application, using the Encore Application Model and code generation to automatically instrument everything
-* Encore’s tracing works for all environments — production, testing, and even local development!
+## Encore's tracing is more comprehensive and more performant than all other tools

-* And unlike other tracing solutions, Encore understands what each trace event is, and captures unique insights about each one.
-Stack traces, structured logging, HTTP requests and network connection information, API calls, database queries, and more.
+Unlike other tracing solutions, Encore understands what each trace event is and captures unique insights about each one.
+This means you get access to more information than ever before:

+* Stack traces
+* Structured logging
+* HTTP requests
+* Network connection information
+* API calls
+* Database queries
+* etc.

-* The implementation is also done at a lower abstraction level, leveraging the Go runtime to do highly performant tracing.
-The end result is that the performance impact is much lower than other tracing implementations.
+Encore's tracing implementation sits at a lower abstraction level than what is normally possible, and leverages the Go runtime to do tracing with minimal application performance impact.
+This means Encore's tracing is much more performant than traditional tracing implementations like Datadog, Lightstep, or Dynatrace.

-Traces are captured automatically and can be found through the [local development dashboard](./dev-dash) for local development, and in the [Encore web platform](https://app.encore.dev) for Production and other environments.